vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - The issuer acquires the required amount of Synth either from their own reserves or from Trader
-- The issuer builds a transaction that burns the Synth and sends the collateral to the issuer (alternatively, splits collateral between Sponsor and the issuer based on the current RA price, but possibly with a penalty against Sponsor)
+- The issuer builds a transaction that burns the Synth and sends the collateral to the issuer (alternatively, splits collateral between sponsor and the issuer based on the current RA price, but possibly with a penalty against sponsor)
 - The issuer signs and broadcasts the transaction